JohnPulse/iptv-epg/README.md

 - Channel icons and other metadata when available

 Programme information depends on the upstream EPG sources and may change without notice.

+## FAQ

+### Why did you create this?

+Manually matching EPG data to IPTV channels takes time, especially when dealing with large channel lineups.
+I wanted to create a way to automate as much of that process as possible while keeping the matching conservative, and hopefully save other users some time too.

+### But there are already services that can do this!

+That's true, especially for countries such as the US, where several good EPG solutions are already available.
+However, I couldn't find a solution that worked as well for Portuguese channels and the specific channel lineup I use.
+That was one of the main reasons for creating this project.

+### Can you create an EPG for provider X?

+There are currently no plans to support additional providers.
+At the moment, the only supported provider is **Strong 8K**, and only selected channel categories are processed.
+The project was designed in a way that could support additional providers in the future, but there are no plans to do so at this time.

 ## Disclaimer